pramnora/Lua/README.md

 > --this is a single line comment

-> --print("Hello, world!") -- this is an end of line comment/program outputs: Hello, world!
+> print("Hello, world!") -- this is an end of line comment/program outputs: Hello, world!

 > --[[ this is a
 >      multi-line